thekevinscott/UpscalerJS/docs/docs/documentation/index.md

 sidebar_position: 1
 ---

+<a class="docs-link" href="https://upscalerjs.com/documentation">View this page on the UpscalerJS website</a>

 # Introduction

 UpscalerJS is a tool for increasing image resolution in Javascript via a Neural Network up to 4x.
 It's open source, free to use, and ships with models to use out of the box.
 Your users won't have to install a thing.